Monday, July 7, 2025

 LE

-MCGG Friday group meets in-person (hybrid) on Friday, May 2, 2025, at 1 p.m.
+MCGG Friday group meets in-person (hybrid) this Friday, June 6, 2025, at 1 p.m.

 Our plan is that our meetings will be hybrid meaning the meeting will be in-person with a virtual Zoom option.
 The Zoom meeting link (or registration link) will now be found on our Southeast Michigan Genealogy Events Calendar and our Facebook page.
 The link will usually be added the night before or morning of the meeting.
 Members will receive a reminder email with the Zoom invite or a reminder that registration is required for a meeting.